Tom-Aryx/docker-nezha/README.md

-# docker-tunnel-nezha
+# docker-nezha

-nezha over cloudflare tunnel
+alpine container, nezha, nezha-agent

 **still on testing**

 **NOTICE**

 > ONLY support x64 platform
-> AUTO backup and upgrade
+> AUTO backup, upgrade and restore
-> MANUALLY restore
 > if you have any nice idea, please ISSUE

 ## DEMO